 Laboratory head at the La Trobe Institute for Molecular Science.
 Ivan completed his PhD in 2009 followed by a postdoc at the University of Virginia and established his lab at La Trobe University in 2014.
 His research focuses on understanding the molecular mechanism of dying cell disassembly and the implication of this process in intercellular communication and cell clearance.

-Postdoctoral researcher at Monash Biomedicine Discovery Institute, with Dr Kate McArthur, Prof Mike Ryan, and Prof Ben Kile.
-Tahnee recently completed her PhD and her research investigates the fate of mitochondria during apoptosis and the mechanisms that prevent mtDNA induced inflammation during cell death.
+Postdoctoral researcher in the Ubiquitin Signalling Division at WEHI, with the Grant Dewson and Michael Lazarou laboratories.
+Tahnee completed her PhD in 2021 at Monash Biomedicine Discovery Institute, under the supervision of Prof Ben Kile, Dr Kate McArthur, Dr Dominic De Nardo, and Prof Mike Ryan.
+Her research investigates the fate of mitochondria during apoptosis and the mechanisms that prevent mtDNA induced inflammation during cell death.

 Postdoctoral Research Fellow at La Trobe Institute for Molecular Science under A/Prof Ivan Poon.
 Amy’s research is focused on the mechanisms and functions of extracellular vesicles derived from apoptotic cells.
 Currently, Amy is investigating the roles of endothelial cell-derived apoptotic bodies in the context of vascular inflammation and cell clearance.